iWinston/typeorm-plus/DEVELOPER.md

 To run your tests you need dbms installed on your machine.
 Alternatively, you can use docker with all dbms images inside it.
 To use dbms for your tests from docker simply run `docker-compose up` in the root of the project.
 Once all images are fetched and run you can run tests.

+- The docker image of mssql-server needs at least 3.25GB of RAM.
+- Make sure to assign enough memory to the Docker VM if you're running on Docker for Mac or Windows